Protesters defy Myanmar security forces as UN action urged - WTMJ

 Protests continued in the biggest cities of Yangon and Mandalay, and elsewhere Friday.
 They were met again with force by police, and gunfire was heard.
 In Mandalay, Zaw Myo was fatally shot in Mandalay as the 26-year-old and other residents sought to protect a march by a group of engineers.

-U.N. special envoy Christine Schraner Burgener said in her briefing to a closed Security Council meeting obtained by The Associated Press that council unity and “robust” action is critical “in pushing for a stop to the violence and the restoration of Myanmar’s democratic institutions.”
+U.N. special envoy Christine Schraner Burgener said in her briefing to a closed Security Council meeting that council unity and “robust” action is critical “in pushing for a stop to the violence and the restoration of Myanmar’s democratic institutions.”

-“We must denounce the actions by the military,” she said.
+“We must denounce the actions by the military,” she said in her briefing, as released by the U.N..
 “It is critical that this council is resolute and coherent in putting the security forces on notice and standing with the people of Myanmar firmly, in support of the clear November election results.”

 Schraner Burgener reiterated an earlier appeal to the international community not to “lend legitimacy or recognition to this regime that has been forcefully imposed and nothing but chaos has since followed.”